txtad/mp3mirror/README.md

 to me and I'm not sure if anyone else has the same need.
 However, it is possible that someone does and if so, I hope they find it helpful.
 Its current state is not very polished, as it was my first Python project and as soon as it was "good enough" I stopped working on it and moved on to other things.

-The short list of its shortcomings off the top of my head is:
+### Current Shortcomings

 * Lack of documentation.
 * Lack of configurability and no configuration tool.
 Configuration requires some programming skills.
 * Miminal error handling.

-Planned Features
+### Planned Features

 * Support mp3 master files.
 * Some sort of configuration tool or at least configuration file.